Skip to main content

 Aniruddha turned the radio on in the quiet house as he flipped through the resumes from the new applicants.
 He yawned, sleep-deprived, and his hand stopped at Bondita’s resume.
 He opened it with a proud smile and went through her achievements.
 His eyes were paining from lack of sleep, and he inferred that he could take a walk by the Strand to be fresh for work on the holiday.
 He removed his glasses, held the throbbing tips of his eyes with his fingertips for a while, then got up.

-Som and Trilochon had already left for Ghat for Tarpan when Thakuma suddenly remembered that she had Somnath’s new Panjabi that he left with her for alteration.
+Som and Trilochon had already left for Ghat for Tarpan when Thakuma suddenly remembered that she had Somnath’s new Panjabi that he had left with her for alteration.

 “Bondita, be quick and take this to the Ghat.”
 She insisted.
 Bondita frowned; they were on the last part of Mahishashur Mardini, and it was a beautiful dawn breaking into the Agomoni song.